rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Best practices

 - Ensure the key (label) corresponds with the data (value).
-- Limit key-value pairs to one line.
+- Try to limit key-value pairs to one line.
 - Follow the Helix grid guidelines for spacing and placement.
 - Use icons sparingly.
 - Use the vertical key pattern if key-value pair sections are arranged on the page side by side.